hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Subnet's Future IP address ("+3"): e.g., 10.0.0.3
 	- Subnet's Network Broadcast IP address ("Last"): E.g., 10.0.0.255
 	- [For more details](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html)

+- Security and Sharing:
-- Share a subnet: Organization or AWS account
+	- Share a subnet with Organizations or AWS accounts
-	- Resources deployed to the subnet are owned by the account that deployed them: so we can't update them
+	 	- [ ] Resources deployed to the subnet are owned by the account that deployed them: so we can't update them
-	- The account we shared the subnet with can't update our subnet (what if there is a role that allow them so?)
+	 	- [ ] The account we shared the subnet with can't update our subnet (what if there is a role that allow them so?)
+	- A subnet is private by default
+	- A subnet is Public if:
+	 	- [ ] If it is configured to allocate public IP
+	 	- [ ] If the VPC has an associated Internet Gateway
+	 	- [ ] If it is attached to a route table with a default route to the Internet Gateway

+- Type:
+	- Default Subnet:
+	 	- [ ] It is a subnet that is created automatically by AWS at the same time as a default VPC
+	 	- [ ] It is public
+	 	- [ ] There is as many default subnets as AZs of the region where the default VPC is created in
+	- Custom Subnet: it is a subnet created by a customer in a costum VPC

+- Limits:
+	- Subnet max/min netmask: /16 ... /28 (same as VPC netmask limit)

+- Associations:
+	- Subnet & VPC:
+	 	- [ ] A subnet is attached to 1 VPC
+	 	- [ ] A VPC can have 1 or more subnets: The number of subnets depends on VPC CIDR range and Subnets CIDR ranges
+	 	- [ ] If all subnets have the same CIDR prefix, the formula would be: 2^(Subnet CIDR Prefix - VPC CIDR Prefix)
+	 	- [ ] For a VPC of /16, we could create: 1 single subnet of a /16 netmask; 2 subnets of /17; 4 subnets of /18; ...
+256 subnets of /24
 	- Subnet & Route Table:
-	- A subnet must be associated with 1 and only 1 route table (main or custom)
+	 	- [ ] A subnet must be associated with 1 and only 1 route table (main or custom)
-	- When a subnet is created, it is associated by default to the VPC main route table
+	 	- [ ] When a subnet is created, it is associated by default to the VPC main route table
 	- Subnet & NACL:
-	- A subnet must be associated with 1 and only 1 NACL (default or custom)
+	 	- [ ] A subnet must be associated with 1 and only 1 NACL (default or custom)
-	- When a subnet is created, it is associated by default to the VPC default NACL
+	 	- [ ] When a subnet is created, it is associated by default to the VPC default NACL
-- A subnet is Public if:
-	- If it is configured to allocate public IP
-	- If the VPC has an associated Internet Gateway
-	- If it is attached to a route table with a default route to the Internet Gateway
-- Default Subnet:
-	- It is a subnet that is created automatically by AWS at the same time as a default VPC
-	- It is public
-	- There is as many default subnets as AZs of the region where the default VPC is created in

 </details>